suzhaoqi/suzhaoqi.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Postdoctoral researcher @ 3D Vision and Computational Photography Lab led by [Yebin Liu](http://www.liuyebin.com/) in [Institute for Brain and Cognitive Sciences](http://media.au.tsinghua.edu.cn/index/index/index.html), [Tsinghua University](https://www.tsinghua.edu.cn/).
+Postdoctoral researcher @ 3D Vision and Computational Photography Lab led by [Yebin Liu](http://www.liuyebin.com/) in Institute for Brain and Cognitive Sciences, Department of Automation, [Tsinghua University](https://www.tsinghua.edu.cn/).

 I received the B.S. degree in the Department of Physics, Tsinghua University, in 2017, and the Ph.D. degree in the Department of Automation, Tsinghua University, in 2023.